 All items left are at the risk of the individual and Scottish Opera cannot accept responsibility.

 We will be using microphones to enhance the sound.
 Usually, opera is not amplified when in an indoor or purpose-built venue, but gentle amplification is needed outdoors.

-Scottish Opera will not be providing audience toilets; however, facilities may be available close-by depending on the venue.
+Scottish Opera will not be providing audience toilets; however, facilities may be available close-by depending on the location.
 Please check the venue or local council websites for more information.
-You can find links to venue websites when clicking through to book tickets from the main event page.

 There will be clear pathways marked through the performance area to guide you to the exit should you need to leave during the performance.

 No, refreshments will not be available, however there may be local outlets selling refreshments, depending on the location.
 Drinks can be consumed within the seating area and during the performance but we ask you to refrain from eating.
 Please be responsible and dispose of all litter in the nearby bins.

 If you are unable to attend your chosen performance for any reason, please email firstname.lastname@example.org by 4pm the day before the performance so that we can reallocate your ticket and issue you with a refund.